adel-bz/Proxmox-Private-Network/README.md

 # Introduction

 The Proxmox-Private-Network guide provides a comprehensive step-by-step tutorial for setting up a private network within a Proxmox environment.
 This process involves configuring a virtual network bridge, modifying network settings through SSH or the Proxmox shell, and ensuring proper NAT settings for network address translation.
 By following this guide, users can effectively establish a private network to manage VMs with isolated network environments.
+This can be useful when creating Highly Available Kubernetes clusters that need at least 6 Servers (3 Master and 3 Workers).

 # Instruction
 #### 1. Create a VM (if it doesn't exist).